Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

 - Instead of using a try-catch block to handle an `ArrayIndexOutOfBoundsException`, we use an if-else statement to check the index bounds.
 - This is more efficient and clearer for predictable conditions.

-## 3. User-Defined Exceptions
+### 3. User-Defined Exceptions
-Java allows you to create your own exceptions by extending the `Exception` class.
-This is useful for creating specific exception types for your application.
+Java allows us to create our own exceptions by extending the `Exception` class.
+This is useful for creating specific exception types for our application.

-### Example: User-Defined Exception
+#### Lab 3: User-Defined Exception
 ```java
 class InvalidAgeException extends Exception {
     public InvalidAgeException(String message) {